samsuh/2026-journal/README.md

 i need to manage my song selection better, and not go in on the middle of a section because it sounds messy when that happens. if so, need to act faster. ideally find out how stems works and roll out the vocal stem.

+### Crypto
+Man what a brutal time in the markets.
+Just endless bleeding out of every asset.
+"It dropped so much it cant have much left to lose before bouncing back soon" but no, just more and more falling.
+Brutal.

 ## 2/4/26
 Went to google startup campus for the web3 / ai talk. nothing special really. just some basic into that google cloud has a web3 product line, and a few notes about current capabilities of googles product lines. there also seemed to be a focus on gaming as well, but that was probably just for the event since the last speaker was a game publishing platform.